Nagraj Manjule

 Nagraj Popatrao Manjule (born 24 August 1978) is an Indian film director, actor, producer, scriptwriter, poet, screenwriter, and filmmaker.
-He works in Marathi cinema, and is best known for Sairat and Pistulya—the latter for which he received National Film Award in the National Film Award for Best First Non-Feature Film of a Director.
+He works in Marathi cinema, and is best known for Sairat and Pistulya—the latter for which he received National Film Award in the National Film Award for Best Debut Film of a Director (non-feature film).
 He made his Hindi Cinema debut in 2022, with a film called Jhund, starring Amitabh Bachchan.

 At the 61st National Film Awards, Fandry won the Indira Gandhi Award for Best Debut Film of a Director.
 In 2018, Manjule published a book of poetry in Marathi titled Unhachya Katavirudhha which won the Bhairuratan Damani Sahitya Puraskar.
-He owns a wrestling team called 'Veer Marathwada' in Zee Maharashtra Kusti Dangal.

 Early life and education

 Manjule grew up in Jeur village in the Solapur district of Maharashtra.
 Baburao Manjule, who is the brother of Nagraj's father Popatrao Manjule, adopted Nagraj due to financial hardships.
 However, Nagraj decided early on that if he achieved anything significant, he would honor his biological father, Popatrao Manjule.
 Since starting his career in the film industry, he has been known by the name 'Nagraj Popatrao Manjule' in all his professional endeavors.
 He belongs to the traditionally-nomadic Waddar community, a Dravidian tribe.

-He earned his M.A. in Marathi literature from University of Pune, followed by a master's in communication studies from New Arts, Science and Commerce College, Ahmednagar.
+He earned his M.A. in Marathi literature from Savitribai Phule Pune University, followed by a master's in communication studies from New Arts, Science and Commerce College, Ahmednagar.